raushankr00/Accident-Severity-Prediction-Application/README.md

 ## Web Application:
-Built a web application using Streamlit and deployed on Heroku.
+Built a web application using Streamlit and deployed on Streamlit.

 <img width="800" alt="image" src="doc/Demo.gif">